radhikasharma295/tomjerrygit/README.md

-this is my first file from jerry
+this is my first file from jerryi

+this is tom's first push